yui-mhcp/data_processing/README.md

 3. Install requirements : `pip install -r requirements.txt`
 4. Open an example notebook and follow the instructions !

-The `utils/{data_type}` modules are note loaded by default, meaning that it is not required to install the requirements for a given submodule if you do not want to use it.
-In this case, you can simply remove the submodule and run the `pipreqs` command to compute a new `requirements.txt` file.
+The `utils/{data_type}` modules are not loaded by default, meaning that it is not required to install the requirements for a given submodule if you do not want to use it.
+In this case, you can simply remove the submodule and run the `pipreqs` command to compute a new `requirements.txt` file !

-**For audio processing** : you should also install `ffmpeg` if you want to use some audio processing functions (especially the `.mp3` support).
+**For audio processing** : `ffmpeg` is required for some audio processing functions (especially the `.mp3` support).

-**Important Note** : some *heavy* requirements are removed in order to avoid unnecessary installation of such packages (e.g. `torch` and `transformers`), as they are used only in very specific functions.
+**Important Note** : some *heavy* requirements are removed in order to avoid unnecessary installation of such packages (e.g. `torch` and `transformers`), as they are only used in very specific functions.
 It is therefore possible that some `ImportError` occurs when using specific functions, such as `TextEncoder.from_transformers_pretrained(...)`.

 ## TO-DO list